imyanzhen/imyanzhen.github.io/index.md

 + Oscar Madrid and **Yanzhen Chen**.
 Graphon estimation via nearest neighbor algorithm and 2D fused lasso denoising. **Accepted by The Canadian Journal of Statistics.**  [Link](https://arxiv.org/pdf/1805.07042.pdf).

 ### Working Papers

-+ Arun Rai, **Yanzhen Chen** and Yatang Lin.
-Exclusion for Public Safety or Inclusion for Gig Employment: Managing the Tension with a Trilogy of Guardians

 + **Yanzhen Chen** and Sunil Mithas.
 Do Affirmative Action Policies Reduce the Female Wage Gap for Information Technology Professionals?
 Evidence from India